rocketacademy/sarah-classic/2-basic-data-manipulation/2-operators-and-expressions/README.md

 {% hint style="info" %}
 These exercises may seem trivial, but mathematical operations are at the core of all computing instructions.
 Computers fundamentally _**compute.**_ That being said, they can get things predictably wrong.
 Try: `0.1 + 0.2` in your console.
 Did you get what you expect?

-Coding Basics will not cover why computers sometimes behave in odd ways, but you can read up more about this particular behaviour [here](https://0.30000000000000004.com) and [here](https://betterprogramming.pub/why-is-0-1-0-2-not-equal-to-0-3-in-most-programming-languages-99432310d476).
+Coding Fundamentals will not cover why computers sometimes behave in odd ways, but you can read up more about this particular behaviour [here](https://0.30000000000000004.com) and [here](https://betterprogramming.pub/why-is-0-1-0-2-not-equal-to-0-3-in-most-programming-languages-99432310d476).
 {% endhint %}

 ### Operators